BlueDevelopersInc/dsu-wiki/docs/index.md

 3. Reload the plugin using `/dsu reload` and make sure you have the permission `discordsrvutils.reload`

     ![img.png](images/conf-disabled-commands-example.png)

+> ℹ It will be removed from slash command list

 > ⚠ Please do not use aliases, and those commands disabled will be as if they don't exist

 # Requirements